Non-Parametric Estimation of Manifolds from Noisy Data: Introduction

 In recent years there have been a growing interest in the problem of manifold estimation.
 The aim of these approaches is to reconstruct an underlying manifold $\widehat{\MM}$, approximating the sampled one $\MM$, based upon a given discrete sample set.
 The first attempt (neglecting the literature dealing with approximations of curves and surfaces \cite{dey2006curve,wendland2004scattered}) at this problem was probably made by Cheng et. al. at 2005 \cite{cheng2005manifold} who present an algorithm that outputs a simplicial complex, homeomorphic to the original manifold $\MM$ and is proven to be close to it in the Hausdorff sense.
-However, this algorithm is deemed intractable by the authors as it is based on the creation of Delauney complexes through Voronoi diagrams in the ambient space.
-Harvesting the idea of tangential Delauney complexes, Boissonat and Ghosh \cite{boissonnat2014manifold} have provided a method reconstructing a simplicial complex which is computationally tractable (i.e., its complexity has linear dependency in the ambient dimension).
-In this approach there is an underlying assumption that the local tangent at each sampled point is given, and they recommend using a local PCA to find these tangents.
-The choice of local PCA as an approximating tangent is shown to be a valid one in the analysis given in \cite{aamari2018stability,kaslovsky2011optimal,kaslovsky2014non}.
+However, this algorithm is deemed intractable by the authors as it is based on the creation of Delaunay complexes through Voronoi diagrams in the ambient space.
+Harvesting the idea of tangential Delaunay complexes, Boissonat and Ghosh \cite{boissonnat2014manifold} have provided a method reconstructing a simplicial complex which is computationally tractable (i.e., its complexity has linear dependency in the ambient dimension).
+In this approach there is an underlying assumption that the local tangent at each sampled point is given, and they recommend using a local Principle component analysis (PCA) to find these tangents.
+The choice of local PCA as an approximating tangent is shown to be a valid one in the analysis given in \cite{aamari2018stability,kaslovsky2011optimal,kaslovsky2014non,singer2012vector}.
 Furthermore, \cite{aamari2018stability} shows that the estimate given by Boissonat and Ghosh~\cite{boissonnat2014manifold} achieves optimal minmax rates of convergence in case of noiseless samples, with respect to a certain class of manifolds.
+Some other works aims at learning multiscale dictionaries to describe the manifold data \cite{allard2012multi}.